 - Enjoy refreshing adventures floating on the water by raft or paddle-board.

-- Once the Aspen mountains receive their winter’s coat, the ultimate winter playground comes to life.
-Hit the slopes by ski or snowboard.
+- Once the Aspen mountains receive their winter coat, the ultimate winter playground comes to life.
+Hit the slopes by skis or snowboard.

-- Ride through our mountain town by Jeep, ATV, gondola, helicopter and so much more.
+- Ride through or over our mountain town by Jeep, ATV, gondola, helicopter and so much more.

 - Get close to Mother Nature through community events and programs such as restoration work, yoga in nature classes and farm-to-table cooking demonstrations with Aspen Center for Environmental Studies (ACES).